Vizitest/docs/Writerside/topics/Add-new-project.md

 A project stores API and Test configurations organized into groups.

 ## Project folder
 Before you create your new project, prepare a folder where the Vizitest project data should be stored.
-This can be anywhere on your machine,
+This can be anywhere on your machine.

 ## Git
 You may want to initialise this folder as a git repository.
 This will allow you to collaborate with others.